In This Article

 - Portfolio Manager Technical Reference: Source Energy – U.S. EPA

-- Campus Energy Consumption Converter (XLS) – a spreadsheet to convert various fuel sources to MMBtu (adapted from the U.S. EPA ENERGY STAR Quick Converter)
+- Campus Energy Consumption Converter (STARS 2.1) – a spreadsheet to convert various fuel sources to MMBtu

 - Thompson Rivers University – All required fields filled out correctly, and there is consistency with OP 6.
 Uses Canadian standard for source-site ratio.